 Early 2017 he will publish The Souls of China: The Return of Religion After Mao

-Arthur Kroeber is chief editor of the leading China Economic Quarterly.
+Arthur Kroeber is former chief editor of the leading China Economic Quarterly.
 He is one of the leading bulls on China´s development and one of the first to dismantle the next China doomsday scenario.
 Arthur Kroeber is managing Director and Head of Research, GaveKal Dragonomics, Senior Fellow, Foreign Policy, Brookings-Tsinghua Center.

 In 2016 he published China’s Economy: What Everyone Needs to Know®